Data Protection Policy

 As a data processor Affinity must maintain our appropriate registration with the Information Commissioners Office in order to continue lawfully processing of data.

 Affinity must comply with our contractual obligations and act only on the documented instructions of the data controller.
-If Affinity at any point determine the purpose and means of processing out without the instructions of the controller, affinity shall be considered a data controller and therefore breach our contract with the controller and have the same liability as the controller.
+If Affinity at any point determine the purpose and means of processing out without the instructions of the controller, Affinity shall be considered a data controller and therefore breach our contract with the controller and have the same liability as the controller.
 As a data processor, we must:

 • not process data without written authorisation of the data controller